Expert Advice On Improving Your Home

 • Heat pump: Heat pumps exchange hot and cold air between your house and the outdoors.
 They don't generate their own heating and cooling, so they work best in more temperate climates and may not be as effective during East Whittier's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a good choice for smaller homes.
-They have a single cooling and heating unit, normally in a basement or attic.
-This unit is often compact, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are often a good option for smaller homes.
+These systems consist of a single heating and cooling unit, normally located in an attic or basement.
+This unit tends to be efficient, compact, and easy to maintain.

-HVAC maintenance prices vary depending on what services are needed.
-HVAC systems are complex and can require different maintenance services.
-Fees for some common services are as follows:
+HVAC maintenance prices differ based on the specific services needed.
+HVAC systems can be complex and potentially require several different services.
+Costs for typical jobs are as follows:

 HVAC Unit TypeCost